zackybvbh/colory-legal/privacy.md

   sign in.
 - Photos you pick or take to create your own coloring pages are processed **on your device** and are **not uploaded** to us or anyone else.
+- Data exchanged between the App and these services is protected **in transit using encryption (HTTPS/TLS)**.

 ---